Balsamic Glazed Brussels Sprouts and Sweet Potatoes

 Ingredients

-- 2 pounds brussels sprouts – sliced in half
+• 2 pounds brussels sprouts – outer leaves removed and sliced in half

-- 2 Tablespoons olive oil – or more, to taste
+• 4 Tablespoons olive oil – or more to taste

 Instructions

-- Make a balsamic glaze.
+• Make a balsamic glaze.
+(Or you can use store-bought Balsamic Glaze.)
 Combine the balsamic vinegar and honey in a small saucepan.
 Bring it to a simmer (bubbling slightly), and cook until reduced in half, approximately 10-15 minutes.
 Set aside.

-- Peel sweet potatoes and chop into bite sized pieces.
+• Prep veggies.
+Peel sweet potatoes and chop into bite-sized pieces.
 Place on a baking sheet.

-- Remove outer leaves from brussels sprouts and slice in half.
+Remove outer leaves from Brussels sprouts and slice in half.
 Place on a second baking sheet.
-Chop up the par-cooked bacon, and add to the brussels sprouts.

-- Drizzle olive oil over the sweet potatoes and the brussels sprouts.
+• Add seasonings.
+Drizzle olive oil over the sweet potatoes and the Brussels sprouts.
 Add kosher salt and freshly ground black pepper to taste.
+Then add the chopped raw bacon to both pans.

-- Roast vegetables for 30-40 minutes or until they are fork tender and nicely browned.
-(For convection oven, bake at 375 degrees on convection roast for about 20 minutes.
-Cover for part of the time to avoid burning.)
+• Roast vegetables for 30-40 minutes or until they are fork-tender and nicely browned.
+(For a convection oven, bake at 375 degrees on convection roast for about 25-30 minutes.
+You may need to cover for part of the time to avoid burning.)

-- Drizzle balsamic reduction over vegetables, and serve.
+• Drizzle balsamic reduction (or balsamic glaze) over roasted vegetables, and serve.

 Video